-If you are married in community of property, the total amount of local interest income must be declared in this section.
+- a) If you are married in community of property, the total amount of local interest income must be declared in this section.
 This will include your own income and that of your spouse and/or minor children.
-The exemptions as well as the 50% split will be applied programmatically by SARS.

-If any interest earned should be excluded from the communal estate (i.e. where you must be taxed on the full amount) select the communal estate indicator next to the applicable institution displayed on the return.
+SARS will programmatically apply the exemptions as well as the 50% split. - b) If any interest earned should be excluded from the communal estate (i.e. where you must be taxed on the full amount) select the communal estate indicator next to the applicable institution displayed on the return.
 In this instance, the 50% split will not be applied, only the exemptions.
-Should the assessment be incorrect please submit a notice of objection.

-- 'Mark with an "X" if you were physically absent from RSA for at least 182 days (or 183 days in a leap year) during the 12 month period preceding the date in which the interest was received?' - This field will display from the 2021 YOA if the following fields were selected on the form wizard: 'Foreign national and not a RSA tax resident' or 'Ceased to be resident of the RSA during any year of assessment'. - 'Interest Exempt in terms of s10(1)(h) (amount must be included in the local interest amount)' - This field will display for completion if the taxpayer indicates that he was absent from the RSA for less than 182/183 days (see above). - Please ensure that the amount inserted here is also included as part of the gross local interest amount - source code 4201 (use the 'Add' button to declare the interest if not already pre-populated on your return). - 'Allowable interest Expenses incurred in the production of interest received' - Applicable from the 2021 YOA - The sum of interest expense incurred in the production of all the interest received by or accrued to you from different accounts must be captured in this field.
+Should the assessment be incorrect please submit a notice of objection. - c) 'Mark with an "X" if you were physically absent from RSA for at least 182 days (or 183 days in a leap year) during the 12 month period preceding the date in which the interest was received?' - This field will display from the 2021 YOA if the following fields were selected on the form wizard: 'Foreign national and not a RSA tax resident' or 'Ceased to be resident of the RSA during any year of assessment". - From the 2025 YOA onwards, this field will display for non-residents only. - d) 'Interest Exempt in terms of s10(1)(h) (amount must be included in the local interest amount)' - This field will display if a taxpayer indicates that he/she was absent from the RSA for at least 182/183 days (field above).
+Please ensure that the amount inserted here is also included as part of the gross interest amount - source code 4201 (use the 'Add' button to declare the interest if not already pre-populated on your return). - From the 2025 YOA onwards, this field will display for non-residents only. - d) 'Allowable interest Expenses incurred in the production of interest received' - Applicable from the 2021 YOA - The sum of interest expense incurred in the production of all the interest received by or accrued to you from different accounts must be captured in this field.
 The expenses claimed against interest income cannot create a loss.
 Bank charges must be excluded. - Where interest is claimed as a deduction against investment income, full particulars (i.e. amounts invested, borrowed, interest rates, date of each loan and investment) must be retained for a period of five years after submission of the return. - For more information, refer to Practice Note 31.